LaravelDaily/Booking-Com-Simulation-Laravel/course/02-profile-fields.md

 In this case, we obviously shouldn't make one `user_profile` table, for two reasons:

 - Too many unused fields
-- Those will be queried on the different pages and API endpoints, so often patient data will be queried without the need of any doctor's record
+- Those will be queried on the different pages and API endpoints, so often patient data will be queried without the need for any doctor's record

 So, what I would suggest: